 It also provides information and advice on the issues that are causing financial hardship in order to help move the client forward.

-Our team provides 5 advisers (Chloe, Lamar, Nick, Steph and Venetia) who handle incoming calls nationwide.
-They will help clients access foodbank vouchers, and provide information and advice on the issue they are facing.
-If casework is required, clients will be signposted to their LCA.
+We provide a team advisers who handle incoming calls nationwide.
+They help clients access food bank vouchers, and provide information and advice on the issue they are facing.
+If case work is required, clients are signposted to their LCA.

 Midaye – Somali Development Network